MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 ms.custom:
 - seo-marvel-apr2020
 search.appverid: MET150
-description: The SharePoint Migration Tool copies your files from SharePoint on-premises document libraries or regular file shares to your SharePoint tenant.
+description: The SharePoint Migration Tool copies your files from SharePoint on-premises document libraries or regular file shares to SharePoint in Microsoft 365.
 ---

 # Using the SharePoint Migration Tool

-The SharePoint Migration Tool (SPMT) is a tool that migrates your files from SharePoint on-premises document libraries or regular file shares and easily copies them to your SharePoint tenant.
+The SharePoint Migration Tool (SPMT) is a tool that migrates your files from SharePoint on-premises document libraries or regular file shares and easily copies them to SharePoint in Microsoft 365.
 It is available to all Microsoft 365 users.

 ## Current and pre-release versions